Kitchener line: Future expansion

-A new station is also proposed where the line crosses Eglinton Avenue in the Mount Dennis neighbourhood.
-It would interface with the western end of the Line 5 Eglinton LRT at Mount Dennis station, and open when that line opens in 2022.
+Future stations

 The Region of Waterloo is planning to build Kitchener Central Station, a transit hub, at the north-east corner of King and Victoria streets in Kitchener.
-The hub would serve GO Transit trains and buses as well as other local and intercity public transit services.
+The hub would serve GO Transit trains and buses as well as other local and intercity public transit services and would directly replace the existing Kitchener station.

+A Breslau GO Station was proposed in 2008, and was included in an official expansion plan in June 2016.
+In 2024, the Region of Waterloo purchased land for the future station.

+In 2025, construction began on a station near Woodbine Racetrack in Toronto.
+Upon the opening of Woodbine GO Station, Metrolinx plans to close Etobicoke North GO Station, which is located about two kilometres to the east.

-As part of Toronto mayor John Tory's Smart Track initiative, new stations are planned where the line crosses St. Clair Avenue West and near Liberty Village.
+As part of Toronto mayor John Tory's SmartTrack initiative, two new stations are planned along the Kitchener line within Toronto: St. Clair–Old Weston GO Station at St. Clair Avenue West and King–Liberty GO Station near Liberty Village.